 “So make yourself something.”
 She grabbed a soda and a bag of chips from the kitchen, and went to her room, slamming the door behind her.
 Her room was tiny, and her bed was only a mattress on the floor.
 The whole house was tiny, and cluttered with what Ellie thought of as her dad’s mess.
 Amber’s new house was small too, but clean, cozy, and comfortable, quite unlike this run-down, dirty place.
 Her room was the only one that wasn’t in complete shambles, though she would never call it clean.
 The floor was littered with clothes and books, and a couple of empty soda cans crowded her dresser, along with papers, notebooks, and various other school things.
-She had always dreamed of living in a bigger house, ideally a huge one, but they didn’t have the money.
-Her father had lost his job, and taken to lazing around the house.
+She always dreamed of living in a bigger house, ideally a huge one, but they didn’t have the money.
+Her father recently lost his job, and since taken to lazing around the house.
 To avoid him, her mother spent most of her time at work, and didn’t come home until late at night.
 Ellie didn’t mind.
 Her mother’s voice was loud and whiny, and she and Ellie’s father fought constantly.
-Ellie used to tell herself she loved her parents, and was simply angry with them for the mistakes they made, but she decided there had to be a time when constant anger turned to hatred.
+Ellie used to tell herself she loved her parents, and was simply angry with them for the mistakes they made.
+But she decided there must be a time when constant anger turned to hatred.
 She hated her parents, hated that she was related to such awful people.
-Eventually she figured she couldn’t be.
-She told herself that so often she almost had herself convinced it was true.
+Eventually, she figured she couldn’t be.
+Another childish thought, maybe, but so pleasant she almost had herself convinced it was true.

 “Will you turn that racket down!” her dad yelled.